Quantum mutual information and quantumness vectors for multi-qubit systems: Introduction

 \section{Introduction}

-In the quantum information science, one of the challenges is to understand the exact nature of correlations present in a multiparticle system.
+In the quantum information science, one of the challenges is to understand the nature of correlations present in a multiparticle system.
 Because of its complex nature, we still have little success in this respect \cite{RevModPhys.84.1655, RevModPhys.81.865}.
 Correlations, specially quantum correlations, have been very useful for a host of quantum information processing tasks, such as quantum computing \cite{2005quant.ph..8124J, PhysRevA.84.022324, PhysRevLett.100.050502}, quantum cryptography \cite{RevModPhys.74.145}, quantum metrology \cite{PhysRevLett.96.010401}.
 The quantum correlations also lie at the heart of quantum mysteries and account for many counter-intuitive features of the quantum world.
 Therefore, a understanding of the nature of quantum correlations is very important.

 The correlations in a system can be of classical and/or quantum nature.
-Usually, it has been believed that quantum correlations are due to entanglement.
-A number of measures for this have also been proposed in the literature \cite{RevModPhys.81.865}.
+Usually, it is believed that quantum correlations are due to entanglement \cite{RevModPhys.81.865}.
 However, more recently, it has been suggested that the quantum correlations go beyond the simple idea of entanglement \cite{RevModPhys.84.1655}.
 In particular, it has been argued that quantum discord \cite{PhysRevLett.88.017901, discordHend2001} quantifies all types of quantum correlations including entanglement.
 Discord is the difference between total correlations and classical correlations present in a state.
 In recent years, it has been one of the main topics of research \cite{RevModPhys.84.1655, PhysRevA.71.062307, PhysRevLett.100.140502, PhysRevLett.104.080501, okrasa2011, PhysRevA.84.042109, Chakrabarty2011}.
-It has been shown that quantum discord also has operational significance \cite{lafla2002, PhysRevLett.100.050502, PhysRevA.83.032323}.
+It has been shown that quantum discord also has operational significance \cite{PhysRevLett.100.050502, lafla2002, PhysRevA.83.032323}.
 A number of different measures of quantum correlations similar to quantum discord have been proposed in the literature.
 These are quantum deficit \cite{PhysRevLett.90.100402, PhysRevLett.89.180402}, measurement induced disturbance \cite{PhysRevA.66.022104}, geometric discord \cite{PhysRevLett.105.190502}, and many more.